Sri Venkateswara National Park: Flora

 The vegetation in the national park consists of dry deciduous mixed forest with patches of moist deciduous forests in the valleys.
 The area has about 1,500 vascular plant species belonging to 174 families, of which many are endemic.
-Some of the rare and endemic plant species like red sanders, Shorea talura, Shorea thumburggaia, Terminalia pallida, sandalwood, Cycas beddomei, Syzygium alternifolium, Psilotum nudum occur in this region.
+Some of the rare and endemic plant species like red sanders, Shorea talura, Shorea tumbugaia, Terminalia pallida, sandalwood, Cycas beddomei, Syzygium alternifolium and Psilotum nudum occur in this region.

 Fauna

 About 178 species of birds from this national park have been identified.
 The globally threatened yellow-throated bulbul is seen here. grey-fronted green pigeon, a bird of the Himalayas and the Western Ghats is quite common in these forests.
 The critically endangered Oriental white-backed vulture is found in the national park.
-Some of the other birds found here are:

-large hawk-cuckoo, blue-faced malkoha, yellow-browed bulbul, Indian scimitar-babbler and Loten's sunbird.
+Some of the other birds found here are: large hawk-cuckoo, blue-faced malkoha, yellow-browed bulbul, Indian scimitar-babbler and Loten's sunbird.

 In 1984 the Asian elephant, not seen in Andhra Pradesh for nearly 300 years, re-appeared in the southern part of Chittoor district.
 In 1993, a breakaway herd of five individuals moved to the Chamala Valley of Tirumala forests in this national park.

 Among predators the leopard is quite common, along with the wild dog.
 Other predators include golden jackal, Indian fox, small Indian civet and jungle cat.
 Sloth bear is frequently encountered.
 Sambar, spotted deer, mouse deer, barking deer, four-horned antelope and wild boar are the main ungulates.
 The nocturnal slender loris could be common but is seldom seen.
 The Indian giant squirrel and tree shrew are other interesting species.